 Another station is available at the McDowell Nature Preserve Campground.
 You can only use this station if you register as a guest, but the campground is open year-round and offers free water for rinsing.

-The National Whitewater Center Fourth of July Celebration is one of the South's top Independence Day events, and it's one that you won't want to miss if you're traveling in the area around the Fourth of July.
+Whether it's spring break, summer vacation or you're thinking of spending the holidays in the sun, you owe it to yourself and your family to start planning your RV trip.
 During your visit, you can also head to Mooresville and see some of the race teams that live in the area.
 Many of those team's shops are open to the public.
 Get help planning your trip to Charlotte with the RVshare trip planner.

 With a Charlotte RV rental, you can hit the city just in time for an annual event such as the Carolina Renaissance Festival or the CIAA Basketball Tournament.
 Some of the area's top museums include the Levine Museum of the New South, Carolinas Aviation Museum, Wells Fargo History Museum and Mint Museum.